Further assistance measures approved for businesses and individuals

 Accordingly, the following businesses may not receive subsidies:

-- Businesses which have not been affected by way of an amount over EUR 100,000 by the prohibition on deduction (under the Corporate Income Tax Act, Section 12) or the terms of Section 10 a of the Corporate Income Tax 1988 (CFC rules, change of method).
-If the amounts are indicated in the tax return, a threshold of 500 000 will apply.
+• Businesses which have not been affected by way of an amount over EUR 100,000 by the prohibition on deduction (under the Corporate Income Tax Act, Section 12) or the terms of Section 10 a of the Corporate Income Tax 1988 (CFC rules, change of method).
+If the amounts are indicated in the tax return, a threshold of 500,000 shall apply.

 The Federal Ministry for Arts, Culture, the Civil Service and Sport and the Federal Ministry of Finance will be responsible for implementation.
-The Act entered into force on 1 January 2021 and applies to subsidies, the legal basis of which became operative after 31 December 2020.
+The Act applies to subsidies, the legal basis of which became operative after 31 December 2020.

 Additional enacted decisions